 Ease the transition by staying connected.

-Finally, you can ease the transition for your loved one by spending time with them during their first few days at their new community.
+Finally, you can ease the transition for your loved one by spending time with them during their first few days in their new community.
 At Cedarhurst Senior Living communities, our innovative Pair to Prepare™ program invites new residents to have a family member spend the first few days and nights by their side.
 This can make for a more successful transition for both the resident and their family member.

 You can also encourage other family members and friends to connect with your loved one during their first few months in the community.
 Try creating a calendar so that your loved one can expect and look forward to check-ins from certain people on certain days.